No More Shouldas, Couldas, or Wouldas

-It is perfectly normal and natural to feel regret now and again, but experiencing an endless cycle of regret is NOT okay.
-In fact, research has shown that people who carry a lot of regret around with them throughout life often face added health issues, become depressed more easily, have trouble sleeping, and even find it difficult to concentrate at times.
+It’s perfectly normal and natural to feel regret now and again, but experiencing an endless cycle of regret is NOT okay.
+In fact, research has shown that people who carry lots of regret around with them through life often face added health issues, become depressed more easily, have trouble sleeping, and even find it difficult to concentrate at times.

-Thankfully, advancing age can sometimes bring a perspective that helps thwart the heavy influence regret can have over us.
-As we get older, we are often able to see ourselves, our expectations, and the goals we set for ourselves in a more realistic light.
-We get better at accepting our own limitations, imperfections, and things we can't change.
-We come to truly understand that we are ONLY human and NOT super beings with the power to redo the past or “scale tall buildings in a single bound.”
+Thankfully, advancing age sometimes brings a perspective that may help thwart the heavy influence regret can have over us.
+Often, as we get older, we’re able to see ourselves, our expectations, and the goals we set for ourselves in a more realistic light.
+With advancing age, we get better at accepting our own limitations, imperfections, and the things we can’t control or change.
+We come to understand and own the fact that we are ONLY human and NOT super beings with the power to redo the past or “scale tall buildings in a single bound.”

-While it is impossible to change things that have already taken place, one of the really wonderful things about human beings is that we have the ability to learn from our mistakes…. and we can decide not to repeat them.
-Best of all, we have the power to let go of negative feelings and move on from them so we can enjoy our imperfect, happy lives.
+While it’s impossible to change things that have already taken place, one of the really wonderful things about human beings is that we have the ability to learn from our mistakes…. and we can decide not to repeat them.
+Best of all, we have the power to let go of negative feelings and move on from them so we can make the most of and enjoy our imperfect, well-intended lives.